 Disc herniation

 A slipped (or herniated) disc, for example, is not considered a disability.
-I am not a doctor, don’t quote me on this, but I am assuming that a herniated disc is not approved because it is common and does not impact our lives long-term.
+I am not a doctor, so please don’t quote me on this, but I assume that a herniated disc is not approved because it is common and does not significantly impact our lives in the long term.

-According to the Mayo Clinic, disc herniation is often the result of gradual, aging-related wear and tear, or disc degeneration.
-This means that as we age, we all experience disc herniation.
+According to the Mayo Clinic, disc herniation is often the result of gradual, aging-related wear and tear or disc degeneration.
+This means that as we age, we all experience a disc herniation.
 If we are healthy, then to a lesser degree than someone who was injured.

-Disc herniation can also happen to young adults due to trauma such as those caused by an injury related to an accident, work, or sports.
-Disc herniation on its own is not enough reason to qualify for a PWD ID.
+Disc herniation can also happen to young adults due to trauma such as that caused by an injury related to an accident, work, or sports.
+A disc herniation on its own is not a sufficient reason to qualify for a PWD ID.
 Once implants are required and the spine is permanently compromised, then that is when it qualifies.

 Scoliosis

-Scoliosis is a disability, but not all applicants with scoliosis are approved, especially if they cannot see any curvature in the spine and the supporting documents do not substantiate the condition.
-I know someone who told me he has scoliosis but try as I might, I don’t see it.
-To be fair, it isn’t pronounced, if at all, and it’s not like I have ever seen his naked back so how would I really know?
-I also haven’t seen his x-rays PLUS … most importantly, I am not a doctor.
+Scoliosis is considered a disability; however, not all applicants with this condition are approved for assistance, especially if there is no visible curvature in their spine and the supporting documents do not adequately validate the condition.
+I know someone who claims to have scoliosis, but despite my efforts, I can’t see any indication of it.
+To be fair, it may not be very pronounced, and I’ve never seen his bare back, so how could I really know?
+I also haven’t viewed his X-rays, and most importantly, I am not a doctor.

 Visual disability